 However, we also wanted to ensure that it was powerful.
-Going in with a stripped down software for the simple sake of learning is usually not a worthwhile tradeoff in the audio world.
-All DAWs have a learning curve, so knowing what you’re getting up front is generally the most effective route to take.
+Going in with stripped-down software for the simple sake of learning is usually not a worthwhile tradeoff in the audio world.
+All DAWs have a learning curve, so knowing what you’re getting upfront is generally the most effective route to take.

 Garageband – Free

 If you have an Apple computer, congratulations!
 You have one of the best beginner pieces of audio software already.
-Garageband isn’t nearly as powerful as options we’ll present later in this list, but, for starting out, it’s hard to go wrong with the Apple DAW.
+Garageband isn’t nearly as powerful as options we’ll present later in this list, but, for starting, it’s hard to go wrong with the Apple DAW.

 While not as powerful, there is still quite a bit you can do with the software.
 It’s a full, multi-track recording DAW, meaning you hook an interface up to your computer and recording multiple tracks simultaneously.